Gateway PhD in Library and Information Management

 With this convenient, primarily online doctoral program, information professionals and academics can earn their PhD degree from Manchester Met without having to relocate to England or disrupt their current careers.
 The doctoral program can be completed on a part-time basis with up to seven years total duration.

-Gateway PhD students focus on their research from the very beginning of the program.
+Gateway PhD post-graduate researchers focus on their research from the very beginning of the program.
 They conduct original research and receive one-on-one mentoring from faculty who are award-winning scholars, researchers, and educators, representing two continents and a truly international perspective.

-Doctoral students also participate in monthly online seminars, keeping in touch with members of their cohort and their international supervisory committee.
+They also participate in monthly online seminars, keeping in touch with other post-graduate researchers in their cohort and their international supervisory committee.

-Once a year, Gateway PhD students and faculty members meet in-person during a weeklong research workshop held in San José, California.
+Once a year, Gateway PhD post-graduate researchers and faculty members meet in-person during a weeklong research workshop held in San José, California.
 Students are responsible for their own travel and lodging expenses.

 Selected Awards and Honors